Mulshankar Bhatt: Works

-He is well known for translating several works of Jules Verne in Gujarati such as Twenty Thousand Leagues Under the Sea as Sagarsamrat, The Clipper of the Clouds as Gaganraj, Journey to the Center of the Earth as Patal Pravesh, The Mysterious Island as Sahasikoni Srishti (1934), Around the World in Eighty Days as Enshi Divasma Prithvini Pradakshina, Five Weeks in a Balloon as Baloon Pravas.
+He is well known for translating several works of Jules Verne in Gujarati such as Twenty Thousand Leagues Under the Seas as Sagarsamrat, The Clipper of the Clouds as Gaganraj, Journey to the Center of the Earth as Patal Pravesh, The Mysterious Island as Sahasikoni Srishti (1934), Around the World in Eighty Days as Enshi Divasma Prithvini Pradakshina, Five Weeks in a Balloon as Baloon Pravas.
 He also translated Les Misérables by Victor Hugo as Dukhiyara in Gujarati.
 He also wrote Gaymatanu Vardan, Prabhuno Prakash.